-Kentucky school shooting: 2 students killed, 17 injured
+Kentucky school shooting: 2 students killed, 18 injured

 Story highlights

-- A wounded special needs student was rescued by a student and a teacher, mom says
+- A wounded special needs student was rescued by student and teacher, mom says

-- Kentucky shooting comes a day after a girl was shot at school in Texas
+- Student faces two charges of murder, 12 counts of first degree assault

 (CNN)Another high school has turned into a scene of carnage, this time in western Kentucky.

-Fourteen people were wounded, two of them fatally, after a shooter opened fire Tuesday morning at Marshall County High School, Gov. Matt Bevin said at a news conference.
-Another five people sustained other injuries.
+Sixteen people were wounded, two of them fatally, after a shooter opened fire Tuesday morning at Marshall County High School, authorities said.
+Four others sustained various injuries.

-A 15-year-old male student was arrested at the scene and will be charged with murder and attempted murder, Bevin said.
-Marshall County Attorney Jeff Edwards said it's likely the suspect will be charged as an adult, but his name won't be released unless he's indicted.
+A 15-year-old male student was arrested at the scene, Gov. Matt Bevin said.
+On Wednesday he was charged with two counts of murder and 12 counts of first degree assault, Marshall County Assistant Attorney Jason Darnall told reporters.

+After the boy has a probable cause hearing and a detention hearing in the next two days, prosecutors will start the process of charging him as an adult, Darnall said.

+A grand jury will meet on February 13, and the charges could change, Darnall said.

-Authorities identified the slain victims as Bailey Holt and Preston Cope, both 15 years old.
-Bailey died at the high school and Preston died at Vanderbilt University Medical Center in Nashville, according to State Police Commissioner Richard W. Sanders.
+Authorities identified the slain victims as Bailey Holt and Preston Cope, both 15.
+Bailey died at the high school, and Preston died at Vanderbilt University Medical Center in Nashville, according to Kentucky State Police Commissioner Richard W. Sanders.

 Sanders said the suspect, armed with a handgun, walked into the school at 8:57 a.m.
 ET and started shooting.
+The first 911 call came two minutes later.

+The victims ranged from 14 to 18, state police said.
+Fourteen were male and six female.

 'Mom, there's been a shooting'

-Several parents said their children told them the shooting started in the commons area before classes started, CNN affiliate WSMV reported.
+Some parents said their children told them the shooting started in the commons area before class, CNN affiliate WSMV reported.

 Missy Hufford said her son, Ethan, 15, ran into the gymnasium and out of the building through a side door.
 Then he called and asked her to pick him up, she said.

 "I know when he called me, he said, 'Mom, there's been a shooting.'
-And I asked him if he was OK, and he said, 'I'm running,'" WSMV reported.
+And I asked him if he was OK, and he said, 'I'm running,' " WSMV reported.

-Parent Misty Green said her daughter, Morgan, was in the commons area and "heard the 'pop, pop, pop' and initially got down, and then just realized what was going on, so they took out running out of the building as fast as they could."
+Misty Green said her daughter, Morgan, was in the commons area and "heard the 'pop, pop, pop' and initially got down, and then just realized what was going on, so they took out running out of the building as fast as they could."

 "And teachers were grabbing kids up and helping them get into safe places.
 And helping them get outside and get to a safe location," Green told WSMV.